skip to Main Content

 Estate Litigation: Drafting Lawyer’s Disclosure

-In some estate litigation cases, a lawyer’s file containing notes and documents written during the testator’s will-writing process can be helpful in resolving a case, however, lawyers aren’t always able to release this information.
-Lawyers have a certain degree of confidentiality they must adhere to, a duty owed to the testator even after they have passed away.
+Sometimes, a lawyer’s file containing notes and documents written during the testator’s will-writing process can be helpful in resolving litigation.
+However, lawyers aren’t always able to release this information.
+Lawyers have a certain degree of confidentiality they must adhere to.
+They owe this duty to the testator even after they have passed away.
 According to chapter 3 of the Code of Professional Conduct for British Columbia (CPC),

 “A lawyer owes the duty of confidentiality to every client without exception and whether or not the client is a continuing or casual client.
 The duty survives the professional relationship and continues indefinitely after the lawyer has ceased to act for the client, whether or not differences have arisen between them.”